WHAT IS FONDATION EURACTIV ?

-Fondation EurActiv is a public service foundation under Belgian law and acts primarily to bring together individuals and organisations seeking to shape or influence European Union policies.
-Its aim is ‘faciliter l’efficacité et la transparence de la Communauté des Acteurs Européens’ with EurActiv.com, the media.
+Fondation EurActiv is a public service foundation under Belgian law and acts primarily to bring together individuals and organisations seeking to shape European Union policies.
+It shares its mission ‘faciliter l’efficacité et la transparence de la Communauté des Acteurs Européens’ with EurActiv.com, the media.
 It does not lobby, except to promote online media independence, and is not aligned to any political faction or faith group.

-EU Journalism Fellowship and Training • Training is provided to EurActiv team members in Brussels as well as to journalists from beyond Belgium.
-Since 2004, most of the EurActiv Network team of around 95 people have received training.
-Since 2011, 38 young journalists selected from third-party media and coming from a dozen different EU countries received on the job training on EU reporting, a programme realised with the generous support of the Robert Bosch Stiftung (since 2011), Open Society in 2012 and Fondation Hippocrène (in 2013).
+• Disseminates knowledge through training and events: Training is provided to EurActiv Network team members, as well as to journalists from across Europe.
+Since 2011, 38 young journalists selected from third-party media, hailing from a dozen different EU countries, received an induction and on-the-job training on EU reporting, a programme that has been implemented thanks to the generous support of the Robert Bosch Stiftung (since 2011), Open Society in 2012 and Fondation Hippocrène (in 2013).

-Fondation is guided by an Orientation Committee composed of between five and forty members, and by a smaller management board of five people, the majority of which are non-executive directors who are otherwise unrelated to EurActiv, the media.
+Fondation is guided by an Orientation Committee and an Advisory Council composed of some 40 to 50 experts, and by a smaller management board of five people, the majority of which are non-executive directors who are otherwise unrelated to EurActiv, the media.

-List of Orientation Committee members, as at 1 December 2013:link (PDF).
+List of Orientation Committee members, as of 1 November 2015:link (PDF).

-List of Advisory Council members, as at 1 December 2013: link (PDF).
+List of Advisory Council members, as of 1 November 2015: link (PDF).

 How is it financed and where do funds go?

-1. Funds awarded by grant-making organisations, e.g. Bill & Melinda Gates Foundation, Organisation Internationale de la Francophonie, OIF, & Robert Bosch Foundation; in addition there are grants made by the public sector, such as the EU institutions for communication and demonstration projects, e.g. Open Discovery Space, Citadel on the Move
+1. Funds awarded by grant-making organisations, e.g. Bill & Melinda Gates Foundation, Organisation Internationale de la Francophonie, OIF, & Robert Bosch Foundation; in addition there are grants made by the public sector, such as the EU institutions for communication and demonstration projects, e.g. Open Discovery Space, Citadel… on the Move and STYLE.

-payments (for services provided) to media organisations, notably members of the EurActiv Network and EurActiv.com in particular.
+2. Payments (for services provided) to media organisations, notably members of the EurActiv Network and EurActiv.com in particular.

-NB apart from limited re-imbursement of services invoiced and provided, neither EurActiv.com nor any other Euractiv affiliate may receive any monies from grants given to the Fondation.
+NB apart from re-imbursement of services invoiced and provided, neither EurActiv.com nor any other partner receives money from grants awarded to Fondation.

 The main costs include salaries and associated charges, rent, depreciation and utility charges, communications and other routine office administration expenses.